Sjmarf/ember/docs/style_guide.rst

 Styling Elements
 ===================================================

-Ember comes with a number of 'ui styles' built-in.
+Ember comes with a number of 'UI styles' built-in.
 Each style is stored as a submodule of :code:`ember.style`, and must be imported explicitly to be used.
 Each style contains a number of Element classes similar to those found under :code:`ember.ui`.
 These classes inherit from :code:`ember.ui` elements, and extend them to provide additional functionality.

 You can import a UI style as shown below.
 The only style available right now is :code:`pixel_dark`, which is a pixel-art style.
 By release, we'll have a wider range of both pixel-art and non-pixel-art styles to choose from.